mbackschat/data_science_getting_cleaning_data/Codebook.md

 The script produces a data set which contains the tidy data.

+The file has 181 lines:
+* 1 header line with variable names
+* 180 lines containing 6 observation rows (1 per activity) for all 30 subjects.

 Each row contains values for 68 variables:

 * "id": integer - of the subject (person).
 Range: [1, 30]